 For a number of years, Tamara worked in the outdoor environmental education field teaching youngsters to love, care for, and protect the environment.
 Today, she currently works as a geologist at an environmental consulting firm.
 Always happy to expose others to the outdoors, she took us on our first backpacking trip in the Sierra Nevada where she taught us the importance of knowledge and caring for the outdoors.
 Tamara is a kid at heart and always inspires us to take on greater adventures.

-What sparked your interest for the environment?
+What sparked your interest in the environment?

 I’ve had an interest in the environment from a very young age.
 In the days before the internet, we had catalogs called Scholastic Books, and I remember flipping through the pages when 50 Things Kids Can Do To Save The Earth caught my eyes.
 I remember thinking, “I want that!
 I want to save the Earth!”
-But the tips ended up being things like, put a brick in your toilet, and I thought, “that’s not saving the Earth…” As a kid, I wanted to fix everything and it took me a long time to realize little actions add up to a lot.
+But the tips ended up being things like putting a brick in your toilet, and I thought, “that’s not saving the Earth…” As a kid, I wanted to fix everything and it took me a long time to realize little actions add up to a lot.

 How did your involvement in the environment grow?

 The first time I went camping was during a geology trip in college.
-In that class I met a friend who worked for the outdoor recreation program at UCLA.
+In that class, I met a friend who worked for the outdoor recreation program at UCLA.
 She took me under her wing and taught me a lot about the outdoors, like how to pee and how to navigate being outside.
 I tagged along on a couple of her trips and she helped me get into the outdoors that way.
 Between my Junior and Senior year, I had a friend who worked for the concessionaire at Yosemite National Park and suggested I do the same.
 So I applied, got the job, and packed my car to go live in Yosemite for the summer.
 I worked at the tour desk and it was a life-changing transition in my life.
 I knew that this was what has been missing –– I’ve never figured it out until then.
 Soon after, I got into backpacking and climbing and that’s how it happened.

 What is your perspective on sustainability?

-The environment and sustainability is definitely connected.
+The environment and sustainability are definitely connected.
 As humans of the planet, we are not always attuned with the impact of our daily lives and how that impacts the world.
 Sustainability can be an overwhelming concept for people.
 Part of it is people think, “I’m just one person, what can I do?”
 So they experience a sort of paralysis and end up not doing anything.

 “Spending time in beautiful places makes me appreciate the natural world.
 I feel more connected to the environment because I’m in it and I see it.”